lgw2/lgw2.github.io/_teaching/csci132-fall-2022/labs/lab0.md

    copy of their code). (c) To get on a video call with them, have them share their screen, and show their code to you while you talk them through debugging it (again without sending you a copy).
+* *Optional:* are you able to bring a laptop to class to work on small programming exercises?
+* *Optional:* do you anticipate any barriers to your success in this course that you would like to share with me?

 ## Grading - 10 points
-2 points for addressing each of the five questions.
+2 points for addressing each of the five required questions.

 ## Grading turnaround
 This lab will be graded with scores in Brightspace by 5pm on Friday, August